mastaehe/bonsaiai.github.io/source/includes/examples/_turtlebot.html.md

 The three full Python files for this example are with the rest of the [gazebo-turtlebot-sample code][1] on GitHub.

-### bonsai_gazebo.py

-> Source code too long to display, please click Github link.

-This Python file extends the BonsaiROS interface with methods for controlling Gazebo simulations in accordance with the Bonsai simulator protocol.

-See the [**bonsai_gazebo.py file**][5] on GitHub.

 ### bonsai_ros.py

 > Source code too long to display, please click Github link.